containerum/containerum-docs/content/kubernetes/installation/4etcd.md

 ---

 # Bootstrapping the etcd cluster
-Kubernetes stores cluster state information in etcd.
 This section covers how to launch a 3-node etcd cluster, configure high availability and secure remote access.

 ### Bootstrapping an etcd Cluster Member
 **Run each command from this section on each instance, that you would like to use as etcd node**.